Tradable Schemes: Results

 The time labels of course indicate the execution speed of the algorithm on our computer.
 The total number of points on the grid were divided over the $x$ and $\t$ direction in such a way that $N_\t/N_x\sim\s^2 T$.
 In all cases, care was taken that non-differentiable points on the payoff (at the strike) fell on gridpoints.
 The boundary conditions in the $\t$-direction were placed at zero and twice the strike.
 They are taken to be time-independent (since gamma is very small there).
 So for a payoff of the form

 we also imposed

-Note that the scheme can be improved on this point: for high volatility it might be neccessary to place the bounds further away from the strike, while for low volatility the scheme can be improved by moving them closer.
+Note that the scheme can be improved on this point: for high volatility it might be necessary to place the bounds further away from the strike, while for low volatility the scheme can be improved by moving them closer.
 This leads to a speedup of at least a factor 5 for the lowest volatilities.

 The first instrument we consider is a standard continuously sampled average strike Asian put option.
 This corresponds to the choice of weight function $w(\t)=e^{-r\t}/T$ (see Eq.~\ref{eq:asp} with $k=1$).
 We use the parameters values used in Ref.~\cite{RogersShi95}: initial stockprice $S=100$ and expiry time is 1 year.
+The results in Table 1 should be compared to the results quoted in Table 2 of Ref.~\cite{Thompson99}.
 Note that except for the lowest volatility setting, the 1 second results are practically equal to the exact ones.
 As was mentioned before, the results can be improved by using tighter boundary conditions for low volatility.

 To see how the scheme performs in a discrete sampling setting, we next consider a discretely sampled average strike Asian put.
 Parameters settings are $S=100$, $\s=0.2$, $r=0.1$ and expiry time is 1 year.
 There are $N$ sample dates, all with weight $1/N$ in terms of the money value of the stock and taken at the beginning of each of the $N$ equal length time periods in which the year is divided.
 This corresponds to a weight function